Series · LeetCode Patterns · Chapter 3

 A.next = B.next # A skips B

-This is the entire mental model: operations on a linked list are pointer assignments performed in a careful order.
-Everything else in this article is a variation on that theme.
+This is the core concept: linked list operations are pointer assignments performed in a specific order.
+Everything else in this article is a variation on this theme.

 Given the head of a singly linked list, reverse the list and return its new head.